A pain relief cream provides short term relief from various types of muscle and joint pain.

-Flaws: The effect is fairly short lived.
-Also, take the claims about it helping reduce bruises with a grain of salt.
+Flaws: The effect is fairly short-lived.
+Also, take the claims about it helping to reduce bruises with a grain of salt.

 7. Hempactiv Hemp Pain Relief Cream

 Hempactiv employs the power of antioxidant-rich hemp oil to provide effective pain relief.
-It doubles up on the relief by also including menthol in the mix.
-If you’re in need of quick relief that lasts a few hours Hempactiv has you covered.
+It doubles up on that relief by also including menthol in the mix.
+If you need quick relief that lasts a few hours, Hempactiv has you covered.

-What we like: We like how quickly this cream is absorbed by the skin.
+What we like: We like how quickly the skin absorbs this cream.
 It’s a solid choice for less intense types of pain.
-Which makes it good for after workouts, but not so great for rheumatoid arthritis.
+That makes it suitable for after workouts, but not so great for rheumatoid arthritis.
 Feels great going on.

-Flaws: Whereas hemp extract is high in CBD, hemp oil – which is what’s used here – contains almost none.
+Flaws: Whereas hemp extract is high in CBD, hemp oil – used here – contains almost none.

 8. Real Time Pain Relief Maxx